ON Semiconductor Corp. (ON) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in ON Semiconductor Corp.
 (NASDAQ: ON) Right Now?

 ON Semiconductor Corp.
-(NASDAQ: ON) has a price-to-earnings ratio of 13.76x that is above its average ratio.
-Additionally, the 36-month beta value for ON is 1.83.
-There are mixed opinions on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 12 rating it as “hold,” and 0 rating it as “sell.”
+(NASDAQ: ON) has a higher price-to-earnings ratio of 13.34x compared to its average ratio, , and the 36-month beta value for ON is at 1.82.
+Analysts have varying views on the stock, with 17 analysts rating it as a “buy,” 2 rating it as “overweight,” 12 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.